Man shot dead outside Belfast school as he waited for child

 “I appeal to anyone who saw a man in his 40s wearing a high-vis vest with the word ‘Security’ on the back heading in the direction of the Glen Road, as well as anyone who witnessed the shooting or who was in the Glen Road from 3pm, to come forward and speak to police,” PSNI Det Chief Insp Peter Montgomery said.

+“He was sitting in his car when he was approached by a lone gunman who shot him several times, at least once in the head,” he said.

+“This is an absolutely disgraceful and reckless act for which there can be no justification whatsoever.
+It was carried out in the immediate vicinity of three schools where there were a large number of pupils at the time.
+It is entirely possible that we could have had a seriously injured or dead child as a result of this terrible act,” he added.

-The man was sitting in his Porsche car waiting for his son close to the school when he was shot, according to eyewitnesses.
+The man who was shot was sitting in his Porsche car waiting for his son close to the school when he was shot, according to eyewitnesses.

 “This is a disgraceful and horrific attack.
 A man has been shot dead while picking up a child from a local school in the Glen Road area,” Sinn Féin MP for West Belfast Paul Maskey said.